-Purpose Determine the target, in cycles, for the regulation of reads and writes.
+Purpose Determines the target, in cycles, for the regulation of reads and writes.
 The target is either transaction latency or inter-transaction period, depending on the programming of the QoS Control Register.

 A value of 0 corresponds to no regulation.
 One register exists for each slave interface.

-Usage constraints Accessible using only secure accesses, unless you set the Secure Access Register.
-See Secure Access Register on page 3-10.
-Configurations Only has an effect when QOSOVERRIDE is HIGH for the associated interface.
-Attributes See Table 3-1 on page 3-3.
+Usage constraints Accessible using only secure accesses, unless you set the Secure Access interface.

+Configurations Only has an effect when QOSOVERRIDE is HIGH for the associated